Sumaanyu-Nayak/git-demo/README.md

 # git-demo

-this is ia git trial
+this is ia git trial (for just trial)